Vauxhall Combo van review

 Add the FlexCargo system, and you get some useful extra features.
-There's a gap in the bulkhead and fold-down front seat that allows you to load items that are 3.1 metres long (3.4 metres in the L2), while the front seat base also flips up - similar in style to Honda's Magic Seat layout, that creates an additional 500 litres of space in the front.
-You also get a cargo bag so that items don't mark or damage the van's cab.
-Finally, the FlexCargo system adds two seats to the cab, allowing you to travel three-up, although we expect this seat layout to be a bit cramped.
+There's a hole in the bulkhead and a fold-down front seat that allows you to load items that are 3.1 metres long (3.4 metres in the L2), while the front seat base also flips up - similar in style to Honda's Magic Seat layout, that creates an additional 500 litres of space in the front.
+You also get a cargo bag so that longer items that you load through don't mark or damage the van's interior.
+Finally, the FlexCargo system adds two seats to the cab, allowing you to travel three-up, although this seat layout can be a bit cramped for three adults.

-Other useful features that are available include a roof flap (L1 models only) for longer items, while a trick Overload Indicator, which lets you know when the van is near or exceeding its maximum gross vehicle weight.
+Other useful features that are available include a roof flap (L1 models only) for longer items, while a trick Overload Indicator is offered, which lets you know when the van is near or exceeding its maximum gross vehicle weight.